stevenlandis/website/src/pages/posts/declarativeBaking.md

 - The recipe writer didn't have to describe how to efficiently re-make a cake.
 You figured that out on your own.

 This is the magic of declarative programming.
 You, the programmer, write a 'recipe' that is rendered as an application.
 The application framework's job is to figure out efficient ways to change the application *as though it completely re-ran with changed 'ingredients'*.

+The tricky part is to figure out the structure of recipes and how to efficiently re-render changes.
+It will probably be harder than I think!